qgadrian/elixir_git_hooks/README.md

 #### Executable file

 The following configuration uses a script file to be run with a git hook.
-If you want to forward the git hook arguments, add the option `include_hook_args?: true`.
+If you want to forward the git hook arguments, add the option `include_hook_args: true`.

 ```elixir